AnushkaVenky/IITM-Coursework/README.md

-# ME6151-CHFF
+# IITM Coursework
-This repository contains the assignment codes and the solver I created for the final project for the Computational Heat and Fluid Flow course at IITM
+This repository contains assignment and project from various courses I took in IITM